DenaSchaeffer/cps352-recipe-language/README.md

 * Action = operator
 * Cook, using, and with are similar to the let expression for local binding.
 * Taste, yummy, and bummy is used for conditional evaluation (if, then, else respectively)
-* Recipe and contains act as functions
+* Recipe acts as a function
+* Prepare is used to call a recipe (function)
 * Number = integer

 ## Programming in your language